 Do I have to sell any assets?

-Your details will be added to the Register of Insolvencies (ROI), for a period of five years.
+It will be listed on the Register of Insolvencies for five years.